 Spring is one of the most common times to look for apartments, though, and it can be tough to remember the steps to take to make sure that you'll be comfortable in the winter to come.
 Some tips for apartment searching in the spring:

 1. Utility Bills: This time of year, when there's no need for air conditioning quite yet, and the heat doesn't need to be on, can be a tough time to remember that heat in the winter will be a big deal.
 While a landlord does have an obligation to make sure that a rental unit can maintain at least 67 degrees in all seasons, they don't have to make sure that it's an efficient system.
 In other words, if heat isn't included in rent, even though it's liveable, it might be expensive.
 It's a good idea to check with your utility company about what the cost of heating the home during the winter will be.
 (Not sure which utility company covers your area?
 Here's a list for electric and gas coverage).
 Many companies will let you know average and highest monthly bills within the last year, like MG&E does on its website.

 2. Building Inspection: It's always a good idea to check with your local building inspector - it's always possible that there's a lingering invisible problem on the property.
-If you contact us, we'll let you know the phone number of your local building inspector (if we have it - not all Wisconsin locales have building inspectors).
+Our list of Wisconsin-wide building inspectors is on our Repairs page.